Untranslated Light Novel Summary + Impressions: Ore to Kanojo no Moeyo Pen vol. 1-5 (END)

 If you’re mainly interested in the manga aspect of this series, my advice to you would be to stop reading after volume 1.
 If you can’t read Japanese, I’ve included a summary of volume 1 in this post.
 Alternatively, you can read the manga adaptation, which covers the events of the first volume, though unfortunately the manga artwork is far inferior to the fantastic illustrations Tsukako drew for the LN.

 While the illustrations are clearly the standout element of the light novel, I do also enjoy Murakami Rin’s writing for its simplicity.
-He keeps the story moving in every scene.
+She keeps the story moving in every scene.
 Moeyo Pen is also arguably one of the easiest light novels to read in Japanese.
 If you can read manga comfortably without a dictionary, you should probably be able to handle Moeyo Pen just fine.

 Another point in Moeyo Pen‘s favour is that it’s not obsessed with clever-sounding dialogue, so the trope-y moments came across as rather innocent instead of smug and self-aggrandising.
 On top of that, some of the trope-y moments actually make sense from a characterisation perspective.
 Our heroine is a socially awkward geek, so she only feels comfortable exploring her sexual curiosity by contriving what she calls “staple romcom events”.
 Many ecchi tropes revolve around non-consensual sexual situations, such as accidentally encountering a girl naked, so it was quite interesting to have our main characters agree to them beforehand.
 My favourite volume in the series was actually volume 3, which was full of such contrived (yet consensual) ecchi situations.

 In the end, I do like I’ll Make You into an Otaku, So Make Me into a Riajuu! a little better, though.
 The manga industry aspect of Moeyo Pen is never shown in-depth, even when manga is the focus of the story.
-From what he wrote in the afterword of volume 1, it seems Murakami has familiarity with drawing manga, but since he and his friend only pursued their goal casually, he doesn’t have anywhere near the level of industry insight as the creators of Bakuman.
+From what he wrote in the afterword of volume 1, it seems Murakami has familiarity with drawing manga, but since she and her friend only pursued their goal casually, she doesn’t have anywhere near the level of industry insight as the creators of Bakuman.
 Moeyo Pen is at its best when it manages to balance its serious plot with light-hearted romcom antics, but it lacks the interesting core themes of OtaRia.

 Moeyo Pen is an enjoyable romcom series that seems to say more about the awkwardness of teen sexuality than it does about manga, but I wouldn’t have it any differently.
 It certainly has its trashy moments, but it has just enough earnestness that its ecchi moments have a touch of honesty about them.
 This is the kind of writing that I have come to expect from Murakami Rin.
-I’ll be looking forward to his next work.
+I’ll be looking forward to her next work.

 MC-kun (Kimijima Sen)